Save To Worklist

 |Restricted Seats Remaining*:||0|

-Course Description: This course surveys some of the main roots and thinkers of the Western ethical tradition, starting from its basis in ancient Greek and Judeo-Christian thought, and then synthesized and secularized in the modern era.
-Main texts include Aristotle's "Nicomachean Ethics," excerpts from the Bible and Christian scholars, Hobbes' "Leviathan," Hume's "Treatise of Human Understanding," Kant's "Groundwork of the Metaphysics of Morals," and Mill's "Utilitarianism."
-Some more contemporary readings will also be covered to illustrate more recent developments in this philosophical tradition.
-Main topics include the places of reason, emotion, culture, and happiness in ethics; the role of self-interest vs. duty to others; and whether ethics is objective or subjective.
+Course Description: This course surveys some of the main roots and thinkers of the Western ethical tradition, focusing on virtue ethics, deontology, and consequentialism.
+Texts include Aristotle's "Nicomachean Ethics," Kant's "Groundwork of the Metaphysics of Morals," and Mill's "Utilitarianism."
+A selection of contemporary readings will also be covered to illustrate more recent developments of these theories.
+Topics include the places of reason, emotion, culture, happiness, and care in ethics, friendship, and whether ethics is subjective or objective.
+COVID-19 notice: the course is scheduled for M, W, F 14:00 - 15:00.
+Mondays have asynchronous course components.
+Wednesdays and Fridays have synchronous components.

 |Information for the books required for this section is not available.|